Zhang-Jinglong/DevRetinaST/README.md

-# Spatiotemporal transcriptome of the developing human retina
+# Spatiotemporal transcriptome atlas of the developing human retina
 Code and data related to our manuscript "Spatiotemporal transcriptome atlas of the developing human retina".

 ![Fig. 1 - Overview](overview.png)